|Position:||Campbell Family Director of Intercollegiate Athletics and Physical Education|

 A graduate of Brigham Young University with a bachelor's degree in accounting, Pilling continued his education at Ohio University, where he earned a Master's degree in Sports Administration.
 At both BYU and Villanova, Pilling served as an adjunct professor in the business department, where he taught a sports marketing course.

-Pilling and his wife, Deanna, have four children, Travis, Kyler, C.J. and McKenna, two daughters-in-law, Sara and Nicole, and a granddaughter, June.
+Pilling and his wife, Deanna, have four children, Travis, Kyler, C.J. and McKenna, two daughters-in-law, Sara and Nicole, and two grandchildren: June and Oliver.

 THE PETER PILLING FILE